Armando Obispo

-Armando Obispo (born 5 March 1999) is a professional footballer who plays as a centre-back for PSV Eindhoven.
+Armando Maria Obispo (born 5 March 1999) is a professional footballer who plays as a centre-back for PSV Eindhoven.
 Born in the Netherlands, he plays for the Curaçao national team.

 Club career

 Obispo made his professional debut as Jong PSV player in the second division on 8 August 2016 against FC Den Bosch.

 International career

 On 26 September 2025, Obispo was handed his first call-up to the Curaçao national team by manager Dick Advocaat.
 Five days later, his request to switch international allegiance to Curaçao was approved by FIFA.
+In May 2026, he was named in Curaçao's squad for the 2026 FIFA World Cup, the country's first-ever appearance at the tournament.

 Personal life

 Obispo was born in the Netherlands and is of Curaçaoan descent.